USDD (USDD) Price Tops $1.00 on Exchanges

 - Lego Coin (LEGO) traded flat against the dollar and now trades at $0.0086 or 0.00000013 BTC.

-USDD’s launch date was May 4th, 2022.
-USDD’s total supply is 731,832,895 tokens.
-The official website for USDD is usdd.io.
+USDD launched on May 4th, 2022.
+USDD’s total supply is 730,110,710 tokens.
+USDD’s official website is usdd.io.
 USDD’s official Twitter account is @usddio and its Facebook page is accessible here.

-It is usually not currently possible to purchase alternative cryptocurrencies such as USDD directly using U.S. dollars.
-Investors seeking to acquire USDD should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase USDD using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as USDD directly using US dollars.
+Investors seeking to acquire USDD should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy USDD using one of the exchanges listed above.

 Receive News & Updates for USDD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for USDD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.